 Sanitize Beauty and Manicure Tools

-Each time you use tweezers, manicure or pedicure tools, and eyelash curlers they come in contact with body soil and bacteria.
-A dip or rub-down with a bit of hydrogen peroxide will sanitize the tools and prevent infections.
+Each time you use tweezers, manicure or pedicure tools, and eyelash curlers, they come in contact with body soil and bacteria.
+A dip or rub-down with a bit of hydrogen peroxide will sanitize the tools.

 Disinfect Toothbrushes and Mouth Guards

 Toothbrushes, retainers, and sports mouth guards can be disinfected by a quick soak in hydrogen peroxide.
 Give each a good rinse with plain water before using them.

 Get Sweet-Smelling, Prettier Feet

-Smelly feet are covered with bacteria that are causing the odor.
+Smelly feet are caused by odor-causing bacteria.
 Mix a foot soak with one part hydrogen peroxide to three parts warm water.
 The same treatment will help protect against spreading athlete's foot fungus and even soften calluses and corns.

 Whiten Discolored Nails